jeeliz/jeelizFaceFilter/README.md

 });
 ```
 Take a look at the source code of this helper (in [helpers/JeelizResize.js](helpers/JeelizResize.js)) to get more information about its arguments.

+#### Misc

+A few tips :
+* In term of optimisation, the WebGL based demos are more optimized than Canvas2D demos, which are still more optimized than CSS3D demos.
+* Try to use lighter resources as possibles.
+Each texture image should have the lowest resolution as possible, use mipmapping for texture minification filtering.
+* The more effects you use, the slower it will be.
+Add the 3D effects gradually to check that they do not penalize too much the frame rate.
+* Use low polygon meshes.

 ### Multiple faces